MansoorCM/SudokuSolver/README.md

 # SudokuSolver

 Sudoku solver uses backtracking algorithm to solve the puzzles. it allows the user to either solve an existing puzzle from the app by themselves, use the solver to solve or to insert a new puzzle in to the app.
+[Click here](https://github.com/MansoorCM/SudokuSolver/blob/master/sudokuSolver.apk) to download the apk file.

 ## Main screen
 <img src="main.jpg" width=150>